A View On Cities > Washington > Washington Attractions > Air & Space Museum

 Garber Restoration Facility

-Since the Smithsonian Institution's collection is too large to accommodate all artifacts, part of the collection is located at the Garber Restoration Facility in Suitland, Maryland and at the Steven F. Udvar-Hazy Center at the Dulles airport.
+Since the Smithsonian Institution’s collection is too large to accommodate all artifacts, part of the collection is located at the Garber Restoration Facility in Suitland, Maryland and at the Steven F. Udvar-Hazy Center at the Dulles Airport.

 The National Air and Space Museum is located at Independence Avenue on the National Mall.
-For more info check out the museum's website.